 - 10 tips when buying a second hand lens

-- Try to buy in person rather than online
+- Buy in person rather than online

-- Checking the glass elements
+- How to check the glass elements on the lens

 - Checking for dust and mold